TritonDataCenter/rfd/rfd/0175/README.md

 upstream review process rather than the Joyent-only one, and that might involve some adjustments.

-Some changes, such as those to lx and to some degree significant networking chanegs, don't really make sense to upstream directly.
+Some changes, such as those to lx and to various parts of the networking stack, don't really make sense to upstream: either our divergence is already too significant to cherry pick meaningfully, or - rarely - it really is a SmartOS specific change.
 "Upstream first" should be considered a default attitude, not a hard-and-fast policy; use judgement.

 Note that illumos-gate are experimenting with a Gerrit server: this would be a nice way to avoid the issues with github PRs identified above.

+Platform-related JIRA bugs that correspond to changes that *aren't* going upstream first like this should use the following labels:

+1. no-upstream - this is never suitable for upstreaming into illumos-gate
+1. upstream - this should be upstreamed at some point
+1. upstreamed - this has been upstreamed

+### Testing process

 Testing is a potentially thorny issue: without significant illumos-gate testing resources, Joyent engineers are somewhat limited in what can be tested directly